hjoly2003/Chapter16_Init/README.md

 ```bash
 kubectl get pods --namespace=kube-system
 ```
-Then, I have performed the deployment of the microservices.
+Then, I performed the deployment of the microservices.
 ```bash
 cd $BOOK_HOME/Chapter16_Init